programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 not ideal for cultural heritage data because they are structured to work for a predetermined set of queries.
-For example, a museum may have information on donors, artists, artworks, exhibitions, and provenance, but its web API may offer only object-wise retrieval, with associated data about donors, artists, provenance, etc. embedded within subfields of each object's JSON data.
-This structure is great if you come looking for information about particular objects.
+For example, a museum may have information on donors, artists, artworks, exhibitions, and provenance, but its web API may offer only object-wise retrieval, making it difficult or impossible to search for associated data about donors, artists, provenance, etc. This structure is great if you come looking for information about particular objects.
 However, it makes it difficult to aggregate information about every artist or donor that happens to be described in the dataset as well.

 [api]: /lessons/intro-to-the-zotero-api.html